-The types of conduct which can be reported under the Ampol
+The types of conduct which can be reported under the Ampol Whistleblower Policy include:

-- Dishonest, illegal, corrupt or fraudulent behaviour - Unethical behaviour and breaches of Ampol's policies, Code of Conduct or Supplier Code of Conduct - Financial irregularities (including tax-related) - Conduct endangering health, safety or the environment - Inappropriate work behaviour (e.g. systemic discrimination, harassment and bullying) - Victimising someone for reporting Reportable Conduct
+- dishonest, illegal, corrupt or fraudulent behaviour; - unethical behaviour and breaches of Ampol's policies, Code of Conduct or Supplier Code of Conduct; - financial irregularities (including tax-related); - conduct endangering health, safety or the environment; - inappropriate work behaviour (e.g. systemic discrimination, harassment and bullying); - victimising someone for reporting Reportable Conduct; and - breaches of regulations or laws.